dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 * Correcting any data discrepancies
 * Removing patients with a large percentage of missing values
    * In this particular case, large meant 10% and as a result, two patients were removed from the data set.
 * Imputing missing values for patients using K-Nearest Neighbors, an advanced data imputation method
+* Setting the target variable ("num") to a binary range as previous studies have done

 ## Exploratory Data Analysis
 The following two images provide a sample of the analysis performed.

 ![Distribution_of_Continuous_Features_by_Target](/assets/img/distribution_of_continuous_features_by_target.png "Distribution of Continuous Features by Target")